1-Platform/one-platform/packages/search-spa/README.md

 # Search SPA

 This SPA will be the UI of the search results for the queries.
-This will be the one of the major pillar of the platform
+This will be the one of the major pillar of the platform.

 ## Development server